BillMukholi/WanduluTimothy-WordPress-Theme-/README.md

 # WanduluTimothy (WordPress Theme)
-"WanduluTimothy" is a custom WordPress theme for multidisciplinary artist Wandulu Timothy.
-Showcase contemporary art from Rwanda with an elegant design, responsive layout, artwork galleries, blog integration, and social media support.
+"WanduluTimothy" is a custom WordPress theme for multidisciplinary artist Wandulu Timothy, Showcasing contemporary art from Rwanda with an elegant design, responsive layout, artwork galleries, blog integration, and social media support.